THE SRV EXPOSITOR

 It's long past time for SRVUSD stop replacing instruction with indoctrination, to stop the practice of unlicensed, amateur psychotherapy, and to return to the teaching and learning of knowledge and skills.

-Dan Walters, one of a small core of objective reporters on education, notes that a "new analysis of [test] data reveals that in 'numeracy' — the ability of adults to use mathematics in daily lives — California ranks near the bottom of states."
+Dan Walters, one of a small core of objective reporters on education, notes that a "new analysis of [test] data reveals that in 'numeracy' skills — the ability of adults to use mathematics in daily lives — California ranks near the bottom of states."
 Things may get even worse, though, as California implements its new "Math Framework."

 Walters quotes a State Board of Education member, Gabriela Orozco-Gonzalez, a Montebello elementary school teacher, who is pleased with the new framework's "focus on fundamental concepts, open-ended tasks, justice, student inquiry, reasoning and justification aligns with effective mathematics teaching practices."
-She
+She is "encouraged by the incorporation of strategies to support diverse learners, such as promoting multilingualism, facilitating group work, employing visual aids, and establishing cultural connections.”
+No wonder Montebello Unified performs so poorly already.

 See "The Racial Achievement Gap and the War on Meritocracy," by black author Jason Riley: "Lower standards for blacks means more mediocre teachers and doctors for black communities."
 Mr. Riley also mentions Dr. Stanley Goldfarb's important column and book, both entitled Take Two Aspirin and Call Me by My Pronouns.